rmakarovv/NLP_S23/README.md

 * Working - e-mails related to work, which are not included in two previous categories

 Requirements:

     !pip install nltk
     !pip install pandas
     !pip install sklearn

-How to run:
+How to run the code:

-  The code in python notebook is self-explanatory and ready to run, after installing the requirements.
+* The code in python notebook is self-explanatory and ready to run, after installing the requirements.

-  The code should be run in Google Colab, otherwise, you need to replace '!gdown' command with the files that are located in the directory 'data'
+* The code should be run in Google Colab, otherwise, you need to replace '!gdown' command with the files that are located in the directory 'data'